-She will have the opportunity to experience both far away travel and an explosion of cultural experiences as she travels from her home of Oklahoma City, Oklahoma to Kampala, Uganda.
-In Uganda, she will be assisting Hassan Waddimba, program associate for the East Africa Center for Disability Law and Policy and her mentee during the spring 2018 fellowship, in implementing his follow along project.
-Dr Peters currently works as the Director of Education and Training for the Developmental and Behavioral Pediatrics section of the University of Oklahoma Health Sciences Center (OUHSC) as well as the Training Director for the Oklahoma Interdisciplinary Leadership Education in Neuro- developmental and related Disabilities (LEND) program.
-The project that she and Hassan will be working on is titled ‘Building Sustainable Collaborations to Promote Long-term Employment of Persons with Disabilities in Uganda.’
-It proposes to sample a selection of government ministries, departments, agencies, and local governments to determine the extent to which individuals with disabilities are employed in the public sector in Uganda, and the perceived benefits of this employment to the individual and community.
+She had the opportunity to experience both far away travel and an explosion of cultural experiences as she traveled from her home of Oklahoma City, Oklahoma to Kampala, Uganda.
+In Uganda, she assisted Hassan Waddimba, program associate for the East Africa Center for Disability Law and Policy and her mentee during the spring 2018 fellowship, in implementing his follow along project.
+Dr Peters works as the Director of Education and Training for the Developmental and Behavioral Pediatrics section of the University of Oklahoma Health Sciences Center (OUHSC) as well as the Training Director for the Oklahoma Interdisciplinary Leadership Education in Neuro- developmental and related Disabilities (LEND) program.
+The project that she and Hassan worked on was titled ‘Building Sustainable Collaborations to Promote Long-term Employment of Persons with Disabilities in Uganda.’
+Together they sampled a selection of government ministries, departments, agencies, and local governments to determine the extent to which individuals with disabilities are employed in the public sector in Uganda, and the perceived benefits of this employment to the individual and community.
 In the long term, it aims to develop recommendations and to inform policy development to improve employment for persons with disabilities in Uganda.